daleosm/pihole-panel/README.md

 # PiHole-Panel
-PiHole-Panel is a statistics and control panel for Pi-hole.
+Pi-hole statistics and control panel using Python and GTK3.

 ![](pihole-panel_preview.png)